-Income tax in Australia is the most important revenue stream within the Australian taxation system and like it or not, as a resident of Australia, you’re liable to pay income tax on income from all sources.
+Income tax in Australia is the most critical revenue stream within the Australian taxation system and like it or not, as a resident of Australia, you’re liable to pay income tax on income from all sources.

-These agreements mean that, in most cases, tax is imposed only by the country of residence of the taxpayer so if you’ve already paid tax on your income (such as, on your savings) then you won’t be taxed on this income again when you bring these funds into Australia.
+These agreements mean that, in most cases, tax is imposed only by the country of residence of the taxpayer so if you’ve already paid tax on your income (such as, on your savings), then you won’t be taxed on this income again when you bring these funds into Australia.

 List of countries with whom Australia has Double Taxation Agreements

 Australia has double-taxation agreements with many countries, including Argentina, Austria, Belgium, Canada, China, the Czech Republic, Denmark, Fiji, Finland, France, Germany, Hungary, India, Indonesia, Ireland, Italy, Japan, Kiribati, the Republic of Korea, Malaysia, Malta, the Netherlands, New Zealand, Norway, Papua New Guinea, the Philippines, Poland, Romania, Singapore, the Slovak Republic, South Africa, Spain, Sri Lanka, Sweden, Switzerland, Thailand, the UK, the US and Vietnam.
 If part of your income is taxed overseas in a country with a double-taxation treaty with Australia, you won’t be required to pay Australian tax on that income.